Severino to start wild card game for Yankees

 A 24-year-old right-hander, Severino was 19-8 with a 3.39 ERA and 220 strikeouts.
 He was 14-2 at the All-Star break but lost six of his next nine decisions before beating Boston and Tampa Bay in his last two outings.

 He lost 8-2 at Oakland on Sept.
 5, allowing six runs — five earned — and six hits in 2 2/3 innings.
-He threw two wild pitches and Gary Sanchez had two passed balls.
+He threw two wild pitches and Gary Sanchez had two of his major league-high 18 passed balls.

 “I think it was a miscommunication between us,” Severino said.
 “I think we didn’t set the right signs.”